marthinwurer/tag_list/README.md

 * places - for labeling maps
 * office stuff
 * minimal technical jargon
-* external human body parts, fluids.
+* external human body parts, fluids. - anatomy
 * Verbs as descriptions of what's happening in the picture? or what objects are doing?
 * common jobs
 * foods - pick one culture's food, probably american, and roll with it